On conditions determining formal automorphisms of integro-differential operators: Introduction

-We are also exploring the generalization of the main results in the present work in the framework of partial moment differential equations, as mentioned above, due to the relevance that operators of this kind have been acquiring in the last decade.
+We are also exploring the generalization of the main results in the present work in the framework of partial moment differential equations, as mentioned above, due to the relevance that these kind of operators is acquiring in the last decade.
 Recent results on the summability of formal solutions to such equations are~\cite{lamisu3,lamisu4,mi17}, and also on results of Maillet type in~\cite{lamisu2,su}.

 The paper is structured as follows.
 In Section~\ref{secdefres} we state preliminary definitions and results.
 It is followed by Section~\ref{sec3}, devoted to the study of the problem in the one variable setting, including several examples of the different situations appearing.
-A single subsection (Section~\ref{sec31}) is set aside to describe the more general case of moment differential operators in one variable, and another (Section~\ref{sec32}) focuses on automorphisms under Gevrey settings.
+A single subsection is taken apart (Section~\ref{sec31}) to describe the more general case of moment differential operators in one variable, and another (Section~\ref{sec32}) focusing on automorphisms under Gevrey settings.
 In the main section of the present work, Section~\ref{sec4}, we state the main results achieved, Theorem~\ref{thm3} and Theorem~\ref{thm4}.

 \textbf{Notation:}

 $\N$ stands for the set of positive integers, and $\N_0=\N\cup\{0\}$.

 Let $r>0$. $D_r$ stands for the open disc centered at the origin and radius $r$, it is to say, $D_r=\{z\in\C: |z|<r\}$.